wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-text-manipulation/includes/4-exercise.md

-In this exercise, you will develop a process that prompts the user for their first and last name.
-The process will then generate a username by using the first letter of the user’s first name, appended to their last name in lowercase.
+In this exercise, you will develop a flow that prompts the user for their first and last name.
+The flow will then generate a username by using the first letter of the user’s first name, appended to their last name in lowercase.
 Then, the system will randomly generate a temporary password and display the output to the user.

 ## Tasks

-For this exercise, you'll create a process that will:
+For this exercise, you'll create a flow that will:

 - Prompt a user to enter their first and last name.
 - Split the two names into separate strings of text.